airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

    .. image:: ../cairr/images/CAIRR_login.png

 #.
 After logging in into the system, you will see the 'MiAIRR' template.
 Fill out the template fields with your metadata.
 Fields with an asterisk (*) are mandatory.
 Your submission will fail if any mandatory fields are not completed.
-If information is unavailable for any mandatory field, please enter ‘not collected’, ‘not applicable’ or ‘missing’ as appropriate.
+If information is unavailable for any mandatory field, please enter 'not collected', 'not applicable' or 'missing' as appropriate.
 Note that you will need to enter a BioProject ID into the field 'Study ID'.
 If you don't have a BioProject yet, you can create one at `https://submit.ncbi.nlm.nih.gov/subs/bioproject/`

    .. image:: ../cairr/images/CAIRR_metadata_1.png